Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ## About The code

-1. In this aspnetcore web project, first the packages `Microsoft.Identity.Web` and `Microsoft.Identity.Web.UI` were added from NuGet.
+1. In this aspnetcore web project, first the packages `Microsoft.Identity.Web`,  `Microsoft.Identity.Web.UI` and `Microsoft.Identity.Web.MicrosoftGraph` were added from NuGet.
 These libraries are used to simplify the process of signing-in a user and acquiring tokens for Microsoft Graph.

-1. Staring with the **Startup.cs** file :
+2. Staring with the **Startup.cs** file :

    - at the top of the file, the following two using directives were added: